andrewcamenga/andrewcamenga.com/content/sermons/20260526-baccalaureate.md

 Tonight, You've heard the story Jesus told.

 A man, beaten, robbed, and left for dead,
-He was ignored—actively avoided—by two of his own people.
+He was ignoredâ€”actively avoidedâ€”by two of his own people.
 He was finally helped, in all the ways, by an outsider---seen, met, bandaged, anointed, carried, treated, and paid for.